The Path

 BELT MARKING

-The KJ BJJ Black Belt is plain — no markings of any kind.
-The full Kokoro-Jitsu Black Belt carries the こころ術 kanji embroidered on it.
-Post-black-belt degrees are marked on the embroidered belt only, mirroring IKCA Kenpo: each degree adds a stripe until the 5th, at which point a bar replaces all four stripes.
+The KJ BJJ Black Belt is plain — no markings of any kind, no degrees.
+The full Kokoro-Jitsu Black Belt carries the こころ術 kanji embroidered on it, and is the only belt that carries degrees.
+Degrees are marked mirroring IKCA Kenpo: each degree adds a stripe until the 5th, at which point a bar replaces all four stripes.
 Additional degrees then add stripes to the bar.

 PLAIN